Milnor Invariants and Twisted Whitney Towers: Introduction

-Here $\bW^\iinfty_n=\bW^\iinfty_n(m)$ is the set of framed links with $m$ components that bound a {\em twisted Whitney tower} of order~$n$ in the $4$--ball.
-The equivalence relation on $\bW^\iinfty_n$ of {\em twisted Whitney tower concordance} of order $n+1$ led us to the associated graded quotients $\W^\iinfty_n=\W^\iinfty_n(m)$, which turn out to be finitely generated abelian groups for all $n$, under the operation of component-wise band sum.

-The ``twist'' symbol $\iinfty$ in our notation stands for the fact that some of the Whitney disks in a twisted Whitney tower are allowed to be non-trivially {\em twisted}, rather than framed (which corresponds to $0$-twisting).
+where a link $L$ lies in $\bW^\iinfty_n$ if and only if $L$ bounds a twisted Whitney tower $\cW$ in the $4$--ball which is of {\em order $n$}, meaning very roughly that $\cW$ consists of $n$ layers of Whitney disks on top of the immersed disks bounding the components of $L$; for details see Section~\ref{sec:w-towers}.
+The ``twist'' symbol $\iinfty$ in our notation stands for the fact that some of the Whitney disks in a twisted Whitney tower are allowed to be \emph{twisted} (i.e.~allowed to have non-zero relative normal Euler number), as opposed to being \emph{framed}.

-The following main result of this paper shows how Milnor invariants \cite{M1,M2} give rise to invariants defined on the graded groups ${\sf W}^\iinfty_n$: \begin{thm} The Milnor invariants of length $\leq n+1$ vanish for links $L\in \bW^\iinfty_{n}$, and the length $n+2$ Milnor invariants of $L$ can be computed from the {\em intersection invariant} $\tau^\iinfty_n(\cW)$ of any twisted Whitney tower $\cW$ of order $n$ bounded by the link $L$. \end{thm} The second statement will be made precise in Theorem~\ref{thm:Milnor invariant}, which describes exactly how Milnor invariants correspond to higher-order intersections in a twisted Whitney tower.
+\begin{thm} There is an inclusion $ \bW^\iinfty_{n}\subseteq \bM_n$ of filtrations.
+Moreover, all length $(n+2)$ Milnor invariants of $L\in \bW^\iinfty_{n}$ are defined and can be computed from the {\em intersection invariant} $\tau^\iinfty_n(\cW)$ of any order $n$ twisted Whitney tower $\cW$ bounded by $L$. \end{thm} The second statement will be made precise in Theorem~\ref{thm:Milnor invariant}, which describes exactly how Milnor invariants are measured by the higher-order intersections and Whitney disk twistings that determine the invariant $\tau^\iinfty_n$.
+The theorem also works for an order $0$ twisted Whitney tower $\cW$, which by definition is just a union of immersed disks (which are oriented consistently with the orientation of $L$): $\tau_0^\iinfty(\cW)$ counts the transverse intersections between pairs of those disks -- well-known to equal the linking numbers $\mu_L(i,j)$ of the link $L$ -- and also detects the induced framings on the link components, considered as ``self-linking'' numbers $\mu_L(i,i)$ (see the proof of Theorem~\ref{thm:Milnor invariant} in Section~\ref{sec:Milnor-thm-proof}).

+Any $L$ in $\bM_{1}$ bounds an order $1$ twisted Whitney tower consisting of immersed disks $D_i$ together with Whitney disks pairing all intersections among the $D_i$.
+Matsumoto \cite{Ma} showed that $\mu_L(i,j,k)$ can be computed from the interior intersections between the Whitney disks and the $D_i$ (see Section~\ref{subsec:main-proof-order-1} and Figure~\ref{order-one-longitude-A1-fig}).
+Figure~\ref{fig:Borro-rings} shows the easiest case where one can explicitly see why a Whitney move cannot be used to find 3 disjointly embedded disks in $B^4$ whose boundaries form the Borromean rings.

+Our results generalize the correspondence between Milnor invariants and higher-order intersection invariants of Whitney towers to all lengths and all orders.
+We find some surprising subtleties related to Whitney disk twistings, with the first occurence in order $n=2$, as illustrated in Section~\ref{subsec:intro-classification-sketch} (see Figure~\ref{fig:Whitehead-12infty-tower}).

+To express more precisely the difference between the two filtrations $\bM_n$ and $\bW^\iinfty_n$, we work with the associated graded {\em groups}.
+More precisely, in Section~\ref{subsec:intro-Milnor-review} we present a {\em universal} order $n$ Milnor invariant $\mu_n:\bM_n\to \sD_n$ with values in a free abelian group of known rank.
+It carries exactly the information of all Milnor invariants of length $(n+2)$ and can be expressed in the language of trivialent trees that are closely related to the intersection invariant $\tau_n^\iinfty$.
+Moreover, it has the additivity properties